 Usurpation of sovereignty during military occupation is prohibited by the rules of jus in bello and also serves as a source for the commission of other war crimes within the territory of an occupied State, i.e. compulsory enlistment, denationalization, pillage, destruction of property, deprivation of fair and regular trial, deporting civilians of the occupied territory, and transferring populations into an occupied territory.
-The reasoning for the prohibition of imposing extraterritorial prescriptions of the occupied by Professor Eyal Benvenisti:
+The reasoning for the prohibition of imposing extraterritorial prescriptions of the occupying State is addressed by Professor Eyal Benvenisti:

 The occupant may not surpass its limits under international law through extraterritorial prescriptions emanating from its national institutions: the legislature, government, and courts.
 The reason for this rule is, of course, the functional symmetry, with respect to the occupied territory, among the various lawmaking authorities of the occupying state.
+Without this symmetry, Article 43 could become meaningless as a constraint upon the occupant, since the occupation administration would then choose to operate through extraterritorial prescription of its national institutions.